Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 - the Associates Program operated by Amazon.com, Inc. and its affiliated companies.

-We try our best not to have the availability or benefits of affiliate links affect which products or programs we discuss or link to - that is, we will try not to link to something solely because of an affiliate relationship, or fail to discuss or link to other options because we don't have such a relationship.
+We try our best not to have the availability or benefits of affiliate links affect which products or programs we discuss or link to – that is, we will try not to link to something solely because of an affiliate relationship, or fail to discuss or link to other options because we don't have such a relationship.
 That said, for physical items like DVDs, we tend to focus on retailer(s) with which we have affiliate relationships rather than list every single possible retailer.
+And we concede that, given limited time, we may spend a bit more time on topics relating to media that can generate affiliate revenue over those that cannot.

 In any event, this is currently a one-person operation, so updates may be sporadic and feedback regarding possible oversights is welcome (at the email address above).